 To cast your vote, please go to http://12points.tv/esc250

 For the results of last year’s voting please visit:

-Read more to check out the official lyric video of Human Race and find out about other recent new tracks on our playlist…
+Read more to check out the music video and see what else is new on our playlist…

 While the memories of Eurovision Copenhagen 2014 are still fresh and several entries from this year’s competition are still enjoying chart success in various European countries, we’d like to put the focus on a few latest single releases by former Eurovision participants.
 Our recent additions to the ESC Radio playlist include tracks by Helena Paparizou (Greece), Ani Lorak (Ukraine), Sinplus (Switzerland), Robin Stjernberg (Sweden), Edyta Górniak (Poland), Milan Stankovic (Serbia), Jedward (Ireland), among others.

 Read more to check out the video clips and don’t miss to tune in to ESC Radio and enjoy!